Plan Your Visit

-Food and drink are not allowed in the galleries unless carried inside a pocket or small bag.
-Eating and drinking is not allowed in the galleries.
+Food and drinks are not allowed in the galleries unless carried inside a pocket or small bag.
+Eating and drinking are not allowed in the galleries.

 Sketching is welcome in the galleries with dry media (pencil only).
 Copyists working with wet media must obtain permission.
 While sketching, please do not hinder visitor traffic flow in the galleries.
 During periods of high attendance, the Museum reserves the right to make any necessary adjustments to this sketching policy.